viperleed/viperleed/doc/content/measurement/setup_measurements.rst

  * **Devices** – Edit camera and controller settings.
 Selecting a camera opens a live preview window.
  * **Tools** – Hardware-related utilities.
  * **View** – Reopen the data plot if it has been closed.
- * **Settings** – Reopen the system settings dialogue.
+ * **Settings** – Reopen the system settings dialog.
  * **About** – Display software information.

-Once the system settings have been configured, ViPErLEED is ready for firmware upload, bad pixel calibration and data acquisiotion.
+Once the system settings have been configured, ViPErLEED is ready for firmware upload, bad pixel calibration, and data acquisition.

 Uploading firmware
 ==================